Book William Higham to speak at your event

 MOST POPULAR TALK

-2025’s proved another highly volatile year for business.
-Many executives are uncertain how to proceed into 2026.
+2026 is proving another highly volatile year for business.
+Many executives are understandably anxious about how to proceed.
 But they don’t need to be.

-Because uncertainty actually offers far more opportunities than calm.
+I believe uncertainty isn’t something to fear but to embrace, because it offers far more opportunities than calm.
 As Formula 1 champion Ayrton Senna said: “You can’t overtake 15 cars in sunny weather.
 But you can when it’s raining.”

 LATEST TALK